 Furthermore, the NSA can count on the “collaboration” of American technology companies.
 Indeed, the government requires them to give a built-in access to their data.
 And such backdoors are harmful to your privacy, and can fatally compromise your software encryption.

-In conclusion, when traveling to the United States, consider that you’re under surveillance from the moment you enter American soil.
+In conclusion, when travelling to the United States, consider that you’re under surveillance from the moment you enter American soil.
 Maybe even before actually.
 Because even if you’re innocent, the NSA can track your phone and email communications, collect bank records, and monitor your activity on the Internet.

 So prepare ahead of your trip.
 And subscribe to a USA VPN to use on all your connected devices: Computer, phone, tablet!
 Because your privacy is your right.